andreacaron/swdevel-lab-hfarm/README.md

 - **Form Validation**: If the form is submitted and valid, input data is retrieved, and a URL for the FastAPI backend is constructed.
 - **FastAPI Backend Request**: A GET request is made to the FastAPI backend using the constructed URL.
 Exceptions are caught, and an error message is generated if there are issues with the request.
 - **Data Parsing**: If the request is successful, JSON data is parsed from the FastAPI response.
-- **Rendering**: The data, along with the form and error message, is rendered on the "search.html" template.
+- **Rendering**: The data, along with the form and error message, is rendered on the "luxuries.html" template.

-**Usage**

-To integrate the frontend with the backend and enable accommodation structure searches:
-1. Ensure that the Flask backend is running and accessible.
-2. Modify the FASTAPI_BACKEND_HOST variable with the appropriate FastAPI backend URL.
-3. Implement the frontend code within your web application.
-4. Create an HTML template (e.g., "search.html") to display the search form and results.
-5. Customise the form fields and design as needed to fit your application's requirements.

 # FEATURE 5 "SUBURBS EXPLORER"